SouthGreenPlatform/GeMo/docs/source/PCAChromosomePainting.rst

 Workflow
 ~~~~~~~~

-- Convert plink to vcf
+- Convert to vcf using plink

 ::